dankim444/python-final-project/README.md

 The Multi-Media Q&A Assistant is a versatile application that allows users to ask questions on content from various forms of media (ie. pdfs, audios, youtube videos, and web pages).
 It leverages OpenAI's Whisper for audio transcription, PyPDF2 for PDF text extraction, and OpenAI's language models for generating answers.

+## Features
+- **Transcription & Extraction:** Transcribe audio files or extract text from PDFs.
+- **Question and answering:** Ask questions about content from different media types.
+- **Interactive Chat:** View the conversation between the user and the assistant with the chat history feature.

 ## Installation instructions:
 1. Create a virtual environment: python3 -m venv venv